-Human Development and Family Studies (HDFS) is an interdisciplinary program focusing on the development of families and individuals across the life span.
+Human Development and Family Studies (HDFS) is an interdisciplinary major focusing on the development of families and individuals across the life span.
 Students learn to identify factors that influence cognitive, emotional, social, and physical development through infancy, childhood, adolescence, adulthood, and later adulthood in the contexts of culture and family.

 There are 5 concentrations that students select from, which prepare them to work in a variety of settings.
 These include youth services organizations; early childhood, elementary and parent education programs; health care settings; juvenile and adult corrections; family and community services; long-term care facilities; and more.
 Graduates are also well prepared to pursue an advanced degree in the behavioral and social sciences, or other professional programs.

 Students can also apply for the Early Childhood Education major which provides classes for a teaching licensure for pre-school through 3rd grade.

 Please click on the link titled “B.S. in Human Development and Family Studies or B.S. in Early Childhood Education” to the right to learn more.